BCCE Travel Grants

 The following Wisconsin Local Section members are eligible to apply: ACS members; affiliate ACS members; affiliate members of the WI Local Section of the ACS; middle and high school science teachers as well as on-line school instructors who choose to join the WI Local Section of the ACS.
 Annual dues for affiliate WI Local Section members is $2 (two dollars).
 In 2018 the WI Local Section will pay the dues for its new affiliate members.

-Proposal submission deadline is May 1, 2018.
+The proposal submission deadline is rolling, so please apply at any time.
 The proposal authors will be informed about the results of proposal review within two weeks from the submission deadline.

 The successful applicant must agree to submit a brief report within 30 days after the event to describe the activity that took place, its impact, and what you have learned.
 Excerpts from your report maybe be posted on the ACS WI LS web site to reflect the activity and encourage other participants.

 How to apply?